 Distance cycled: 110km

-We woke early so we could get out the door and on our bikes by 8am.
-The day was cool with heavy clouds bringing the threat of some rain.
+We woke early to get out the door and on our bikes by 8am.
+The day was cool with heavy clouds bringing the threat of rain.
 In other words, pretty much perfect conditions.

 Getting out of Wellington was easier than getting in (thank goodness for no massive mountain to climb), and there was an air of anticipation among us as we set off for the final day.

-It was at Gulgong over a celebratory schooner, after already cycling for 80km, that three of us decided to carry on to Mudgee and make it a century ride.
-The fourth person would take the car and meet us at our Airbnb with snacks and drinks.
+It was at Gulgong over a celebratory schooner and having already cycled 80km, that three of us decided to carry on to Mudgee and make it a century ride.
+The fourth person took the car and met us at our Airbnb with snacks and drinks.

 Even though we were retracing the route we’d taken on our very first day out of Mudgee, it was like seeing it with fresh eyes.
 And on the hill that caused me so much trouble on that first day, we whooped with joy as we flew down it.

-And then soon enough the trip was over.
-We pulled into our accommodation damp, tired, sore, but incredibly satisfied and fulfilled.
+And then the trip was over.
+We pulled into our accommodation, damp, tired, sore, but incredibly satisfied and fulfilled.